vishalcloudyuga/dcos-website/src/blog/2016-12-12_networking-wg.md

 1. Join the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/networking-wg).
 It is where we will share longer-form content and make announcements about the working group.
 2. Join the #networking-wg channel in the [DC/OS Slack community](http://chat.dcos.io/).
 It is where to ask questions and share shorter-form ideas.
-3. We look forward to seeing you on [the Hangout](https://hangouts.google.com/hangouts/_/dcos.io/networking-wg) on December 19th at 10:30 am PT.
+3. We look forward to seeing you on [Zoom](https://t.co/tKTRE6xDzs) on December 19th at 10:30 am PT.

 # Working Group Leaders